How to start a Skincare Business

 Over the past century, natural and holistic skincare solutions were removed from the spotlight.
-What ensued was mass produced products full of nasties that were disguised as modern breakthrough formulas.
+Why this happened is anybody’s guess.
+But what ensued was mass produced products full of nasties that were disguised as ‘mOdErn BreAkThROugH FOrMulAs‘.
 Though in the last 10 years, natural skincare brands have been paving the way forward for the industry.

-Skincare businesses have changed up the narrative, educating us all on what we should be and what we definitely should not be putting on our skin.
+Skincare businesses have changed up the narrative, educating us all on what we should (and what we definitely should not) be putting on our skin.
 With this, we’ve watched as the demand for natural skincare has completely knocked our socks off.
 With such diverse and endless opportunities within the holistic space, unique skincare brands are continuing to revolutionise the way our morning skincare regimes look.

 Research and Compliance

-I know what you’re thinking at the mention of compliance – ew.
-But this part is an absolute must so let’s get the boring stuff out of the way first.
+We understand that mentioning compliance usually elicits the same response – ew.
+Unfortunately this part is an absolute must, so we’ll get the boring stuff out of the way quickly.
+But why is it so important?

-Why, you ask?
-These are two of the main things you need to establish to ensure you’re able to operate a skincare business legally and ethically.
-AND that you really understand what it takes to start a business of this nature.
+Research and compliance are two of the main things you need to establish to ensure you’re able to operate a skincare business legally and ethically.
+If you don’t truly understand what it takes to run a business of this nature, you’ll be setting up hurdles for your future self.
+Nobody wants to make a job harder than it has to be, right?

 If you don’t know where to start, start by doing a deep dive into all the resources and courses on Skincare Business Foundations.
 There you can read up on Australian Cosmetic Regulations that may apply to you.
 Jennifer Rudd started Skincare Business Foundations after building her own skincare business.
 She completed degrees in business, psychology and 10+ years in risk management, auditing and compliance and even completed a Certificate in Cosmetic Regulatory Essentials.
 Her website is a wealth of knowledge that is a must read if you want to start a skincare business.